iksan62/ga-experiments/README.md

 ## Citation

-If you use this repository, please cite the associated publication on **initial population strategies for Genetic Algorithms in CVRP**.
+If you use this repository, please cite the associated publication on **Resolving the Quality-Diversity Trade-Off in Genetic Algorithms: A Multi-K Nearest Neighbor Initialization for the CVRP**.